 Headache after a car or truck accident, why do you get them

 Okay, you were in a car accident and you have a headache.
 This is normal, right?
 No, this isn’t normal at all.
 Headaches after a car accident are more frequent than people think.
 You should not think it’s normal to have a headache after a car accident.
 There might be something seriously wrong.
 Make sure that you are getting it checked out by a doctor ASAP.
-You might be thinking that your headache is just a mild headache that was caused by the stress of the accident.
+You might be thinking that your headache was caused by the stress of the accident.